teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-FIVE-ELEMENTS.md

 ---

-### 11. teamfuture11 - ♒ AQUARIUS (Air Innovator)
+### 11. teamhelper11 - ♒ AQUARIUS (Air Helper)

 **Element**: 💨 Air
-**Superpower**: Inventing new solutions, thinking differently, helping everyone thrive
+**Superpower**: Helping everyone, sharing solutions, making tech accessible
-**Challenge**: Staying connected to people's real needs, not just cool ideas
+**Challenge**: Remembering to rest - you can't help everyone all the time
 **Modules**: grainsource, grainsite, grainsync
-**Mascot**: Inventors 🔧
+**Mascot**: Helpful Hands 🤝

-**Vibe!** Like the person who looks at a problem and says "what if we tried something completely different?"
-Team 11 builds tomorrow's solutions today, with care for how they affect everyone.
+**Vibe!** Like the person who's always saying "how can I help?" and really means it.
+Team 11 builds tools that help EVERYONE thrive, not just tech experts.
+They're the friendly helpers making technology accessible.

 ---